Seven Dividend-paying Defense Stocks Serving the U.S. Army and Shareholders

 Seven Dividend-paying Defense Stocks Serving the U.S. Army: Howmet Aerospace

 Howmet Aerospace (NYSE: HWM), an advanced engineering company in Pittsburgh, received a buy recommendation and a $45 a share price target from BoA Global Research.
-The JSF hits Mach 1.6 under the thrust of possibly the most advanced engine on earth.
-It is built with cutting-edge materials, integrated airframe design and next-generation avionics to enable this fifth-generation fighter to operate with unprecedented stealth, speed and agility in air-to-air and air-to-ground combat.
+Howmet provides some critical components in the F-35 joint strike fighter that hits Mach 1.6 under the thrust of possibly the most advanced engine on earth.
+The joint strike fighter is built with cutting-edge materials, integrated airframe design and next-generation avionics to enable this fifth-generation fighter jet to operate with unprecedented stealth, speed and agility in air-to-air and air-to-ground combat, company officials said.

-In developing this complex machine, Lockheed Martin (NYSE: LMT) turned to Howmet Aerospace for many of its critical parts.
-These include single-piece forged aluminum bulkheads that form the “backbone” of the aircraft structure and save 300 to 400 pounds per jet, while cutting costs by 20%.
+In developing this complex machine, Lockheed Martin (NYSE: LMT) turned to Howmet to provide key parts that include single-piece forged aluminum bulkheads that form the “backbone” of the aircraft structure and save 300 to 400 pounds per jet, while cutting costs by 20%.
 The fighter jet also has titanium bulkheads and uses titanium to manufacture other airframe structures for all three F-35 JSF variants.
-Howmet supplies single-crystal, nickel-based superalloy blades and vanes that operate in environments hotter than the melting point of the metal to propel the engine.
+Howmet further supplies single-crystal, nickel-based superalloy blades and vanes that operate in environments hotter than the melting point of the metal to propel the engine.

 Joint Strike Fighter Is a Multirole Combat Jet Capable of Flying at Mach 1.6.

-To hold together the design, Howmet’s vibration-resistant fasteners are engineered to endure the most extreme G-forces and performance requirements.
-From nose to tail, Howmet Aerospace helps its customers meet aggressive weight, range and fuel efficiency targets to enable the F-35 to do what other military aircraft cannot.
+To hold together the design, Howmet’s vibration-resistant fasteners are engineered to endure extreme G-forces and performance requirements.
+From nose to tail, Howmet Aerospace helps its customers meet aggressive weight, range and fuel efficiency targets to enable the F-35 to do what other military aircraft cannot, according to Howmet statement.

-Woods also teams up with Mark Skousen, the head of the Forecasts & Strategies investment newsletter, on the Fast Money Alert trading service that invests in stocks and options.
-Skousen queried SpaceX and Tesla (NASDAQ: TSLA) founder Elon Musk at the annual Baron Investment Conference held in New York on Nov.
-4. Skousen, who also is a Chapman University Presidential Fellow and recently was named the first Doti-Spogli Chair in Free Enterprise at its Argyros School of Business and Economics, recommended Tesla with Woods in Fast Money Alert earlier this month due to the stock’s reduced valuation, after plunging 64.4% in the last year through Jan.
-17.
+Woods teams up with Mark Skousen, PhD, the head of the Forecasts & Strategies investment newsletter, on the Fast Money Alert trading service that invests in stocks and options.
+Skousen, who also is a Chapman University Presidential Fellow and a descendant of Benjamin Franklin, recently was named the first Doti-Spogli Chair in Free Enterprise at the academic institution’s Argyros School of Business and Economics.

 Mark Skousen, a scion of Ben Franklin and chief of Fast Money Alert, meets Paul Dykewicz.